denis-kondratev/almost-tic-tac-toe/README.md

-# Gobblet Gobblers in Unity with ML-Agents
+# Gobblet Gobblers implemented in Unity 6 with ML-Agents

 A Unity implementation of the classic strategy game **Gobblet Gobblers**, enhanced with **ML-Agents** to train an AI capable of playing competitively.